Keep the Trail Access info current...

 The Western Wilderness

 Final 5km of access road is four-wheel-drive only.
 In Queenstown, turn left at the Empire Hotel and then first right into Conlan Street.
-Continue along Conlan Street which will lead you out of Queenstown and onto the Mt Jukes Road.
+Continue along Conlan Street which will lead you out of Queenstown and onto the Mount Jukes Road.
 Continue on this road for about 30 minutes until the right hand turn to the Bird River walking track.

 Picnic tables near the start of the track.
 No toilets.
 Full facilities in Queenstown and Strahan.